Close Cookie Preference Manager

 If you leave your Black Friday Meta Ads campaign until the week of, you are going to be a fair bit behind your competitors in terms of how much web traffic you’ve generated.
 It should go without saying that retargeting ads are an essential part of your Meta Ad campaign.
 However, in the build up to specific dates, they’re only effective if you’ve already received significant engagement across your main channels.
 You need to focus on building up receptive, high-quality retargeting audiences in the lead-up to the Black Friday weekend.

 Customer segmentation is a large part of this, which can be split up as precisely or broadly as you wish.
 For example, customers who have engaged with your ads, customers who have visited the website, and customers who have purchased from you previously.
 These customer audiences are already familiar with your brand to varying extents, and so are far more likely to purchase from you than entirely new customers.
-But this is especially true on Black Friday, when most people already have an idea of what they are going to spend their money on beforehand.
+But this will be especially true on Black Friday 2025, when most people will already have an idea of what they are going to spend their money on.

 These custom audiences can last for up to 180 days for Meta Ads.
 So, it makes sense to start getting them accustomed to your brand more and more in the lead up to Black Friday, rather than starting from scratch.
 Similarly, understanding the differences in likelihood of each of these audiences purchasing from you, will strengthen your decision making on what content should be in each of your ads.
 A customer who has bought from you repeatedly is much more likely to checkout from your store on Black Friday than one who has maybe seen an ad or two floating around.
 And so, the content of the ads they see should give them different levels of encouragement, and the amount of expenditure placed on targeting each of them should be scaled accordingly.